10 Best Herbal Creams For Premenstrual Syndrome

 nymphaea alba cream

-Nymphaea alba, commonly known as the white water lily, has been traditionally used in herbal medicine for its calming and soothing properties.
+Nymphaea alba, also known as white water lily, has been traditionally used in herbal medicine for its potential soothing and calming properties.

 foeniculum vulgare cream